 Spring Garden Preparation: Soil and Lawn Care

-Healthy soil is the foundation of any thriving garden.
-Before planting, consider adding peat-free compost to enrich your soil and boost plant health.
+Here's the truth... great gardens are built from the ground up.
+With healthy soil being the foundation of any thriving garden.
+Before planting anything, consider adding peat-free compost to enrich your soil and boost plant health.
 Compost improves moisture retention and provides vital nutrients for vegetables and flowers alike.

 Herbs to Plant Now for a Summer Harvest

-Herbs like coriander, chives, and parsley are wonderful additions to any garden, big or small, bringing both fragrance and flavour.
+For one of the easiest wins in gardening...
+Herbs.
+But only if you start them early!
+Think coriander, chives, and parsley as these are wonderful additions to any garden, big or small, bringing both fragrance and flavour.
 These edibles thrive when started early, and using nutrient-rich compost will give them the boost they need to flourish in the spring, ensuring they’re at their best when summer rolls around.

 With a little effort and the right gardening products, your outdoor space will flourish as the weather warms, providing you with beauty, fragrance, and fresh produce well into the summer months.